On this page

 - The Australian Banking Association recommends contacting your bank to access any assistance on offer due to the financial impact of coronavirus on your business.
 This could include deferred loan payments, waiving fees and restructuring loans.
 If you’re not sure who to contact, the ABA’s website has a list of hardship contact details.

-- The ATO can provide tailored support to businesses feeling the effects of COVID-19.
+- The ATO can provide tailored support to businesses feeling the effects of coronavirus (COVID-19).
 If you’re feeling overwhelmed, or getting behind with your tax and super obligations, contact the ATO (on 1800 806 218) or speak to your tax professional.

 - Advice for exporters can be found on the AusTrade website.